 Best Waterfront Restaurants Huntington Beach

 Credit: Ed Visions

-In Cef Ariel’s spare time, which, truthfully, he doesn’t have a lot of, he enjoys golfing, fishing and snowboardingall of which are almost year-round luxuries unique to Southern California living.
+In Chef Ariel’s spare time, which, truthfully, he doesn’t have a lot of, he enjoys golfing, fishing and snowboarding.
+Activities of which are almost year-round luxuries unique to Southern California living.
 He enjoys cooking comfort foods for himself, like homemade pasta, soups and steaks, always using his favorite ingredient: garlic.
-And when he’s feeling homesick, you might find him daydreaming about Imperial Ruso, a dulce de leche layered meringue creation that was a staple in his family bakery.
+And when he’s feeling homesick, you might find him daydreaming about Imperial Ruso.
+It’s a dulce de leche layered meringue creation that was a staple in his family bakery.

+Best Waterfront Restaurants Huntington Beach